All Episodes

 Do you agree with me that it's a prerequisite for any American to even contemplate the idea of pursuing happiness?

-Anyway, here to weigh in on this and other issues, Greg Jarrett, Fox News legal analyst, number one New York Times bestselling author.
+Greg Jarrett, Fox News legal analyst, number one New York Times best-selling author.

-Uh welcome both of you.
+Welcome both of you.

-Uh the answer is now.
+The answer is now.

-You know, liberals predictably, Sean, are outraged that Trump might invoke the insurrection act.
+You know, liberals, predictably, Sean, are outraged that Trump might invoke the Insurrection Act.

 I think they're historically ignorant.

-Sixteen different presidents throughout history have used it to quell violence.
+16 different presidents throughout history have used it to quell violence.

-More recently, uh the first president Bush, um, then before him, Ronald Reagan, Lyndon Johnson, Kennedy, Eisenhower, but it dates all the way back to George Washington and Adams and Jefferson, and the list goes on and on.
+More recently, the first president, Bush, then before him, Ronald Reagan, Lyndon Johnson, Kennedy, Eisenhower, that it dates all the way back to George Washington and Adams and Jefferson.

 The act is there for a reason to be used by a president when warranted.